zama-ai/concrete/docs/compilation/multi_precision.md

 return %4
 ```

-In this case, we kept `x` as 2-bits, but set the table lookup result and `y` to be 6-bits, so that the addition can be performed.
+In this case, `x` remains a 2-bit integer, but the Table Lookup result and `y` are set to 6-bits to allow for the addition.

+## Enabling and disabling multi-precision
-This style of bit-width assignment is called multi-precision, and it is enabled by default.
-To disable it and use a single precision across the circuit, you can use the `single_precision=True` configuration option.
+This approach to bit-width assignment is known as multi-precision and is enabled by default.
+To disable multi-precision and enforce a single precision across the circuit, use the `single_precision=True` configuration option.